jupierce/oc-update-design-ideas/status.md

     # Nodes impacted by the finding
     nodes:
     - ip-10-0-137-108.ec2.internal

+  # Noisy informers that aren't ultimately providing value to the administartor
+  # may be silenced.
+  ignoreInformers:
+  - an-annoying-opetional-operator

   impact:
     # System level insights with no impact are not reported individually in update status UIs like